sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 ## Deployment Steps

-Build your environment with JBoss EAP 7.2 on top of RHEL 7.7 on Azure by clicking the **Deploy to Azure** button and fill in the following parameter values:
+Build your environment with JBoss EAP 7.2 on a VM running RHEL 7.7 on Azure by clicking the **Deploy to Azure** button and fill in the following parameter values:

    - **Subscription** - Choose the appropriate subscription where you would like to deploy.